mjibson/mjibson.github.io/_posts/2014-11-19-esc-embedding-static-assets.markdown

 # [github.com/jteeuwen/go-bindata](https://github.com/jteeuwen/go-bindata)

 go-bindata has an impressive feature list, and met most of my requirements (good diffs, local dev mode, kind of vendoring-friendly).
-However it did not recurse into subdirectories, and the http.FileSystem interface is done by a different developer, and requires specifying many things that were already specified in the bindata invocation, leading to easy errors and annoying configuration.
+However its http.FileSystem interface is done by a different developer, and requires specifying many things that were already specified in the bindata invocation, leading to easy errors and annoying configuration.
+I wanted something that would produced a fully self-contained http.FileSystem interface.

 # [github.com/GeertJohan/go.rice](https://github.com/GeertJohan/go.rice)